scottcolfer/scottcolfer.github.io/_posts/2019-06-19-blogging-product-leader.md

+---
+layout: post
+title: "How blogging helped me to become a better product leader"
+date: 2019-06-19
+---

 I've been figuring things out for the last couple of years and blog posts have been a critical part of my career development.
 This post is intended to summarise and share the reasons that I've found blogging to be so helpful.